 The cancellation follows an interview Stringfellow gave to EW, in which he questioned the motives of women who have leveled allegations against him as he seeks to restart his career.

 In 2021, Seattle’s NPR affiliate KUOW published an investigative piece detailing specific allegations from three women who say Stringfellow forced them to have sex and bit them hard enough to leave bruises.
 One woman said Stringfellow forced her into a bathroom and had sex with her, painfully biting her in her genital area after she told him she couldn’t have sex that night.
 Another woman said that she woke up to Stringfellow having anal sex with her.
-Three women agreed to be named in the KUOW story.
+The three women agreed to be named in the KUOW story.

 At the time, Stringfellow said the relationships with the women were consensual and denied he was ever violent.
 Still, Stringfellow took responsibility for how his actions caused pain, and said that he would not criticize the women who made the allegations.